The flow of content:

 |What to do if you go out of stock?|

 |Items are never out of stock until dispatched|

 Do you fear running out of stock?
 If the answer is no, then I guess you’re already doing your inventory management efficiently enough.
-But if its yes, then this article will shoo away your fear.
+But if it’s yes, then this article will shoo away your fear.

 Being out of stock is apparently a good sign that your product is doing very well in the market.
-However, looking at it the other way round – you’ll realize that it is making a huge loss eventually.
+However, looking at it the other way round – you’ll realize that it is making a considerable loss eventually.

 A CNBC report estimates the total value of lost sales for retail businesses due to stock-out issues was $634.1 billion in 2015.
-If you are experiencing frequent out of stock then it may demolish your brand trust and increase customer service costs.
+If you are experiencing frequent out of stock, then it may demolish your brand trust and increase customer service costs.

-So to keep your brand trust alive and lessen the other extra charges lets see how you can-
+So to keep your brand trust alive and lessen the other extra charges; let’s see how you can-

 - Avoid getting out of stock

 - What to do if you went out of stock?